Background pattern

 DO NOT TAKECilostazol Tarbis during pregnancy.

-DO NOT RECOMMENDtaking Cilostazol Tarbis during breastfeeding.
+IT IS NOT RECOMMENDEDto take Cilostazol Tarbis during breastfeeding.

-If you are pregnant or breastfeeding, or if you think you may be pregnant, or if you plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Cilostazol Tarbis
+3. How to take Cilostazol Tarbis

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Use in children and adolescents